Things You Should Know About Diabetic Retinopathy

 Diabetic retinopathy (DR) is a complication of diabetes mellitus (DM) and is an important cause of avoidable blindness worldwide.
 Over time, diabetes causes damage to many organs in your body, including the retina.
 Your retina helps you see by acting as the film projector in the back of your eye, projecting the image to your brain.

 Diabetes damages the tiny blood vessels that nourish the retina.
 In the early stages, known as non-proliferative or background retinopathy, the vessels in the retina weaken and begin to leak, forming small, multiple dots of bleeding.
-When retinopathy advances, the decreased blood circulation deprives areas of the retina of oxygen.
+When retinopathy advances, the decreased blood circulation deprives the retina of oxygen resulting in a condition called Diabetic Retinopathy.

 Symptoms of Diabetic Retinopathy